-My preschooler LOVED this game!
+My preschooler LOVED this counting game!

 So much so, that we ended up adding three more rows of domino numbers.

-- Tape down a large piece of white paper to your table.
+Tape down a large piece of white paper to your table.

-- Choose about 10 dominoes to start with.
+Choose about ten dominoes to begin.

-- Create lines, adding a blank space for each domino.
+Create lines, adding a blank space for each domino.
 I used the width of a ruler as my guide.

-- Begin to play!
+Begin to play!

-- Match the correct domino to the numbers written.
+Match the correct domino to the numbers written.

 We played this number recognition game on and off all morning!

 RELATED: Have an older child?
 Try playing this counting game with a domino addition loop!